OpenSaasAU/RancherTemplates/README.md

-A Catalog of templates for Rancher - rancher.com
+A testing ground for Rancher Templates. rancher.com